apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 ### Migrating to Camel 4

-Support for OSGi (via Apache Karaf) and `camel-cdi` has been removed.

 Camel 4 is primary supporting Spring Boot, Quarkus, and standalone Camel with `camel-main`.
 Other runtimes are not officially supported.
 For users that must use Camel 4 as a framework on top of other runtimes, then you can ask for guidance and help in the Camel community.